manglim-traffictech/PricingCalc/README.md

 ### Prerequisites
 - [Node.js](https://nodejs.org/) 18 or later
 - [Yarn](https://classic.yarnpkg.com/en/docs/install/) (optional, `npm` works too)
-- A Windows development machine with Visual Studio 2022 or later for building the Windows project
+- A Windows development machine with Visual Studio 2022 or later for building the Windows project.
+Ensure `vswhere.exe` is available in your `PATH`.

 ### Setup
 1. **Clone and install dependencies**